maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 #### Use certificates to authenticate with CrowdSec

 You can follow the example in `exemples/tls-auth` to view how to authenticate with client certificates with the LAPI.
-In that case communications with the LAPI must go through HTTPS.
+In that case, communications with the LAPI must go through HTTPS.

 A script is available to generate certificates in `exemples/tls-auth/gencerts.sh` and must be in the same directory as the inputs for the PKI creation.